TheDivine/hosting-cyberpanel/ansible/README.md

 1) Edit `ansible/inventory.ini` to include your server and SSH details.
 2) Edit `ansible/group_vars/all.yml` to set hostname, SSH port, and admin password.
    - For password-based SSH, do not store the password in Git; run Ansible with prompts (`--ask-pass --ask-become-pass`).
-3) Run:
+3) Run one of the playbooks:

-   ansible-playbook -i ansible/inventory.ini ansible/playbook.yml
+   CyberPanel:  ansible-playbook -i ansible/inventory.ini ansible/playbook.yml
+   HestiaCP:    ansible-playbook -i ansible/inventory.ini ansible/hestia.yml
+   CloudPanel:  ansible-playbook -i ansible/inventory.ini ansible/cloudpanel.yml

 Notes
 - By default, the playbook hardens the server and installs CyberPanel using OpenLiteSpeed.